tonynowater87/device-info-tool/README.md

 - CPU Architecture
 - Battery Status

-4List the timeline with all Android OS, WearOS, iOS, watchOS, macOS version released.
+4. List the timeline with all Android OS, WearOS, iOS, watchOS, macOS version released.
+5. support dark theme

+### Implement Details
+1. Use `Bloc` as State Management
+2. Use `sqflite` as Local Database to do CRUD with deeplink testing history
+3. Use `http` to fetch the versions resources from GitHub
+4. Use `google_mobile_ads` to display banner advertisement
+5. Use third-party libraries via Method Channel to retrieve android device informations

 ## Screenshots